 How to Choose the Right Health Coach Training Certification Program

 Choosing the right certification program will allow you to build the specific type of health coaching career that you envision, so it’s worth giving this process a lot of thought up front.
 You’ll learn the ins and outs of coaching along with the information you need to succeed in your chosen niche and market.

 When I created the ADAPT Health Coach Training Program, my goal was to offer students the training they needed to succeed as Functional Health coaches—coaches who use their deep understanding of Functional and ancestral health to inform their work with clients.
-I imagined the background and expertise I wanted to see in a health coach working in my own Functional Medicine clinic, the California Center for Functional Medicine (CCFM).
+I imagined the background and expertise I wanted to see in a health coach.
 In my mind, that means someone who:

 - Has mastered the skills and competencies needed to coach

 - Understands the core principles of Functional Health